Writing a business plan? Check out our Biz Plan Generator to help you through the process.

 Your ‘cost of sales’ analysis should be structured like you sales overview, and provide a break-down of the costs that go into selling your products.
 This will often include material costs, utilities, depreciation, labour, overhead, and repairs.
 Again, it’s important to identify what assumptions you’re making when forecasting the cost of sales into the future; for example, an increase in sales activity might require an additional employee.
 These are what it costs to sell the goods.

 This section provides an overview of all other expenses not included in cost of sales.
 These are the costs that allow you to run the business.
 Costs will likely include insurance, professional fees, office salaries, bank charges, and other administrative expenses.
-It’s important to show the value and percentage of these expenses so you can examine where your costs are coming from.
+It’s important to show the value and percentage of these expenses so you can examine where your costs are coming from while you write a financial plan.

 This is where people really pay attention.
 Your income statement should simply demonstrate your annual net income by subtracting total expenses from total sales.
 Most lenders or potential partners will be interested in this as it reflects your company’s profitability year-to-year.